SynBody: Synthetic Dataset with Layered Human Models for 3D Human Perception and Modeling: Dataset

 With \ScaleSMPL million SMPLs, we leverage a pretrained regressor to extract 3D keypoints and then project them onto 2D space.
-Following standard practice in top-down human mesh recovery methods \cite{Dang2019}, we generate bounding boxes from the resulting 2D keypoints.
-Particularly, for SMPL-X training, we use occlusion analysis (see Sec.~\ref{sec:toolchain_camera}) to filter out over-occluded bounding boxes for hands.
+Following standard practice in top-down human mesh recovery methods, we generate bounding boxes from the resulting 2D keypoints.